Paola, Kansas

 Paola, Kansas, located in the center of Miami County, is the county seat and the largest city in the county.

-At the start of the 19th century, the area was largely controlled by the Osage Indians.
+At the start of the 19th century, the area was primarily controlled by the Osage Indians.
 However, more natives came when the Kaskaskia, Peoria, Wea, and Piankashaw tribes were forced to move to the region between 1827 and 1832.
-These tribes formed the Confederated Allied Tribe, which was led by Baptiste Peoria, who was of both French and Indian descent.
+These tribes formed the Confederated Allied Tribe, led by Baptiste Peoria, who was of both French and Native American descent.
 They called their settlement Peoria Village.

 By the 1840s, white settlers began to move to the area, and several missionaries lived in and near “Peoria Village.”
 In 1852, an Italian Priest named Paul D. Ponziglione arrived and renamed the village Paola after a small town on the coast of Calabria, Italy.

-By 1854 there was a large number of settlers who moved to the settlement, and a townsite was laid out by 1855.
+By 1854, a large number of settlers had moved to the settlement, and a townsite was established by 1855.
 Indian leader Baptiste Peoria gave the land, now the town square, to the Paola Town Company as a peace treaty.
 The company also acquired title to about 400 acres of land.

-The Paola Town Company later gave the square to the City of Paola, with the provision that no building be built on it, which has been honored to this day.
+The Paola Town Company later donated the square to the City of Paola, with the provision that no building be constructed on it, a provision that has been honored to this day.
 That year, the Paola Town Company was incorporated and became the county seat.
 S. P. Boone built the first house for Isaac Jacobs, a Mr. White the second, and Cyrus Shaw opened a store in December 1855 in a building erected by the town company.
 Later, the town company built a St. Charles Hotel on the site of their first building.
 At the close of the year, Paola contained about 30 residents.

 Paola gained a post office on February 13, 1856, and the first school was opened in the fall, with May Williams as the teacher.